stevemutua/ChapChapSQL/readme.md

   ```

   Here, simply uncomment the second & third lines (the lines commented out with a '//')
-  - To reuse the code, all you need is a copy of the main library 'chapchapsql_db.php' and the connection file.
+  - To reuse the code, all you need is a copy of the main library 'chapchap_sql.php' and the connection file.

 ## 2. HELP & CONTRIBUTIONS:
   - If you have any questions regarding this library or how to use it, simply get in touch with me via Email holla@kelvinkamau.com.